Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 They have divided into five groups of difficult and easiest languages for English speakers.

-Thus, FSI research help explore the Foreign language difficulty level for aspirants looking forward to learning a new language in India.
+Thus, FSI research helps explore the Foreign language difficulty level for aspirants looking forward to learning a new language in India.

-This list is based on the average time for a student to achieve lower advanced level proficiency.
-However, the actual time can vary based on several factors.
+This list is based on students’ average time to achieve lower advanced-level proficiency.
+However, the actual time can vary depending on several factors.

 I have only considered vital and widespread foreign languages in India to keep it as simple as possible!